 The meaning of P3 = 17 degrees means every 17 degrees of “angular” rotation between two consecutive floor numbers, microprocessor assumes that “imaginary cabin” has traveled from the previous floor to the next one or vice versa and it is the time to generate “every floor” pulse and to increase (or decrease) the number being displayed on the 2 digit 7-segment.

-In Figure 6, when PB2 is depressed, control software is placed in “set” mode of P1 to P3 parameters state and 7-segment displays P1and two “red” and “green” LEDs are turned on as well.
-To set P1 parameter, press P1 again and the system displays the current value of P1 which is an integer number.
-Now to increase / decrease P1 value, we can depress either PB1 (+) or PB3 (-) respectively.
+In Figure 6, when PB2 is depressed, control software is placed in the “set” mode of P1 to P3 parameters state, and 7-segment displays P1and two “red” and “green” LEDs are turned on as well.
+To set the P1 parameter, press P1 again and the system displays the current value of P1 which is an integer number.
+Now to increase/decrease the P1 value, we can depress either PB1 (+) or PB3 (-) respectively.
 Every depression of PB1 or PB3 adds or subtracts on a unit to a previous value of P1 current contents.
-At the end, depression of PB1 sets P1 to the current number displayed on 7-segment and now two LEDs are turned off and 7-segment displays the current floor number.
+In the end, the depression of PB1 sets P1 to the current number displayed on 7-segment, and now two LEDs are turned off and 7-segment displays the current floor number.
 The same steps are taken to set P2 and P3.
 Notice that at step 1, we can change P1 to P2 or P3 simply by depressing PB1 two times and then pressing PB2 again.
 Obviously, to go from changing P3 to P1 depress, we can PB1 for two times.

-Figure 2 shows rough PCB of the 16-floor simulator with all related I/O terminals.
+Figure 2 shows a rough PCB of the 16-floor simulator with all related I/O terminals.

 The table shown in Figure 5 displays summarized project “bill of material”.
 Figure 6 displays the component side of the controller PCB where all ICs, terminals (etc) are soldered.